-I have only done the Rawson Lake hike during the winter.
-On the few occasions I’ve wanted to do it in summer, the trail was closed because of bear activity.
+Up until 2021, I had only done the Rawson Lake hike during the winter.
+On several occasions I’ve wanted to do it in past summers, the trail was closed because of bear activity.
 Be sure to check the trail report for closure before heading out to avoid disappointment.

 Rawson Lake hike or snowshoe details